America's Best Pies

 The appeal of pie is hard to describe.
 It’s more than just a delicious dessert.
 There’s comfort, tradition, and a strong sense of place in every bite.
 Whether it’s a classic standard or a fresh take with unique ingredients, a standout slice of pie will be forevermore associated with the when, where, and why of its serving.

 By no means is the pie revival a city phenomenon.
-Six years ago, Maggie Gergen bought an old pie shop in southeastern Lanesboro, MN, where she continues to add to her repertoire of seasonal pies.
+Ten years ago, Maggie Gergen bought an old pie shop in southeastern Minnesota, where she continues to add to her repertoire of seasonal pies.
 She’s stopped counting but thinks there are somewhere between 30 and 40 varieties.
 Although no one’s complaining about her pumpkin crumble or chocolate chunk, she’s most proud of her rhubarb offerings.
 “We go through an awful lot,” she says.
 “All the rhubarb is handpicked.”